 You can download a headshot or Representative Williams here.

-ANGELA WILLIAMS is the current State Representative from House District 7 to the Colorado General Assembly, and is a Candidate for State Senate District 33.
+ANGELA WILLIAMS is the current Representative to the Colorado General Assembly’s House District 7.
 Before pursuing a life in public service Williams was the Principal owner of the Angela Williams Allstate Insurance Agency for 14 years.
-She is also the Principal of AW Consulting Inc. Elected to the Colorado House of Representatives in 2010 as a Democrat, Williams represents a dynamic and diverse community which comprises the Northeast Denver neighborhoods of North Park Hill, Stapleton, Green Valley Ranch and Montbello.
+She is now the Principal of AW Consulting Inc. Elected to the Colorado House of Representatives in 2010 as a Democrat, Williams represents a dynamic and diverse community which comprises the Northeast Denver neighborhoods of North Park Hill, Stapleton, Green Valley Ranch and Montbello.
 House District 7 includes the world class Denver International Airport.

 As a member of the Colorado House of Representatives, she is currently Majority Caucus Chair, Chair of the Business, Labor, Economic & Workforce Development Committee, and a member of the Legislative Council Committee.
-She was recently appointed to the National Conference of State Legislators Executive Committee and serves as Vice-Chair of the NCSL Commerce, Finance and Interstate Commerce Committee.
+She serves on the National Conference of State Legislators Executive Committee and serves as Vice-Chair of the NCSL Commerce, Finance and Interstate Commerce Committee.
+Angela Williams serves as the Co-Chair of the Colorado Black Democratic Legislative Caucus.
+She was recently appointed as the Co-Chair of the National Black Caucus of State Legislators Business and Economic Development Committee.

 Williams is well known for her previous work to protect Colorado children’s educational futures by successfully opposing legislation that would cut school breakfast subsidies.
 In addition, many of Williams’ efforts have focused on helping home owners who are experiencing enormous financial burdens.
 She sponsored a piece of legislation expanding the state’s foreclosure deferment program and introduced the Mortgage Foreclosure Prevention Program Bill.
 She also helped negotiate $4.6 million in foreclosure mitigation funds from the U.S. Attorney General’s office.
 In addition, Williams has also supported legislation to keep the state on the forefront of environmental issues such as clean air, clean water, public health, and job creation through a variety of clean energy investments.